-• How to undertake customer research to gain insights for sales presentations or demonstrations, e.g., techniques to evaluate sales territories, client base, competitor activity, cost of travel, business activity, take up etc. How to set clear achievements for presentations/demonstrations, e.g., SMART objectives (Specific, Measurable, Achievable, Realistic and Timed), unique selling points (USPs), tailored to the specific customer requirements etc. • How to select appropriate presentation styles and techniques to meet customers' needs • The types of questions that customers ask and how to respond to them ٠ Types of customer objections and how to handle them 2. • How to identify appropriate resources based on the presentation/demonstration method and location, e.g., PowerPoint, video, brochures, price lists, physical product for demonstration • How to structure presentation to follow a clear logical order that will deliver sales objectives, e.g., clarify the customer's situation, check/probe for agreement, outline the likely impact of challenges, benefits to be achieved, gain commitment • The benefits of using existing nomenclature during presentations/demonstrations • How to adapt presentation style to meet audience and situational requirements, e.g., use of technology versus face-to-face meetings etc. • The importance of personal presentation, body language, and building rapport during presentations/demonstrations • How to ensure customer engagement and commitment by using active listening and questioning skills • How to proactively encourage customers to ask questions to discuss and overcome their concerns • How to actively listen to what the customer is saying (facts and feelings), provide answers and confirm satisfaction • Ways to gain a mutual understanding with customers • How to actively question, listen and respond to customers • How to ensure that the presentation/demonstration conclusion is a natural agreed resolution and call-to-action • How to ensure and document the agreements made with customers 3. • How to assess personal performance in preparing and delivering the presentation/demonstration • How to learn about relevant nomenclature from sales conversations • Understanding the reasons why some parts of the presentation went to plan and any aspects that didn't • How to identify clear actions related to what to change for future presentations/demonstrations
+- How to undertake customer research to gain insights for sales presentations or demonstrations, e.g., techniques to evaluate sales territories, client base, competitor activity, cost of travel, business activity, take up etc. How to set clear achievements for presentations/demonstrations, e.g., SMART objectives (Specific, Measurable, Achievable, Realistic and Timed), unique selling points (USPs), tailored to the specific customer requirements etc. How to select appropriate presentation styles and techniques to meet customers' needs The types of questions that customers ask and how to respond to them Types of customer objections and how to handle them 2.
+How to identify appropriate resources based on the presentation/demonstration method and location, e.g., PowerPoint, video, brochures, price lists, physical product for demonstration How to structure presentation to follow a clear logical order that will deliver sales objectives, e.g., clarify the customer's situation, check/probe for agreement, outline the likely impact of challenges, benefits to be achieved, gain commitment The benefits of using existing nomenclature during presentations/demonstrations • How to adapt presentation style to meet audience and situational requirements, e.g., use of technology versus face-to-face meetings etc. • The importance of personal presentation, body language, and building rapport during presentations/demonstrations How to ensure customer engagement and commitment by using active listening and questioning skills How to proactively encourage customers to ask questions to discuss and overcome their concerns How to actively listen to what the customer is saying (facts and feelings), provide answers and confirm satisfaction Ways to gain a mutual understanding with customers How to actively question, listen and respond to customers How to ensure that the presentation/demonstration conclusion is a natural agreed resolution and coll to action resolution and call-to-action 2 How to ensure and document the agreements made with customers 3.
+How to assess personal performance in preparing and delivering the presentation/demonstration How to learn about relevant nomenclature from sales conversations Understanding the reasons why some parts of the presentation went to plan and any consists that didn't aspects that didn't How to identify clear actions related to what to change for future presentations/demonstrations

 Assesso Assessor Guidance 1.
 Learners should explain at least four characteristics of sales presentations/demonstrations in order.
 They should evaluate at least three insights and reach a conclusion about how these help to create a compelling presentation/demonstration.
+Learners should explain how to write objectives for presentations/demonstrations using the SMART model or similar.
+They must provide at least two examples of objectives to show their understanding of how these work in practice.